dpattayath/profile-manager/SOLUTION.md

 ## Assumptions/Questions

-- Missing design for create/update form.
+- Request for create/update form designs?
 - Only 8 profile assets and the design renders all in one page which makes the pagination requirement not applicable.
-- Missing design for login form, so implemented this as header item for the sake of POC.
+- Request design for login form?
+Currently implemented as header item for the sake of POC.
-- As per design, there is only one filter and bit confusing in terms of how it works.
-So implemented this as two styled select filters - category and location.
+- Design clarifications for filters, there is only one filter and bit confusing in terms of how it works.
+Currently implemented as two selects - category and location.
-- `Few gallery photos` as per requirement but missing in design as well as the assets provided.
+- Design clarification and request for `Few gallery photos` and related assets.
+- Request for clarification of admin user account crud.

 ## ToDo
 - ui